metalsoft-io/metalcloud-sdk-go/docs/CreateFirmwareCatalog.md

 ### NewCreateFirmwareCatalog

-`func NewCreateFirmwareCatalog(name string, vendor FirmwareVendorType, updateType CatalogUpdateType, ) *CreateFirmwareCatalog`
+`func NewCreateFirmwareCatalog(name string, vendor ServerFirmwareCatalogVendor, updateType CatalogUpdateType, ) *CreateFirmwareCatalog`

 NewCreateFirmwareCatalog instantiates a new CreateFirmwareCatalog object This constructor will assign default values to properties that have it defined,